MaaninderSinghMatharu/SHMR/Codal Guidelines.md

 #### **23.3 Slenderness Limits for Beams to Ensure Lateral Stability**
 - : A simply supported or continuous beam shall be so proportioned that the clear distance between the lateral restraints does not exceed 60 b or $\frac{250b^2}{d}$ whichever is less, where $d$ is the effective depth of the beam and $b$ the breadth of the compression face midway between the lateral restraints.
 For a cantilever, the clear distance from the free end of the cantilever to the lateral restraint shall not exceed 25 b or $\frac{100b^2}{d}$ whichever is less.

+### **Clause 26: Requirements Governing Reinforcement and Detailing**
+#### **26.5.1 Beams**
+- **26.5.1.1 Tension Reinforcement**
+  - :
+    - a) Minimum reinforcement — The minimum area of tension reinforcement shall be not less than that given by the following:
+      $$\frac{A_s}{bd} = \frac{0.85}{f_y}$$
+      where
+      - $A_s$ = minimum area of tension reinforcement,
+      - $b$ = breadth of beam or the breadth of the web of T-beam,
+      - $d$ = effective depth, and
+      - $f_y$ = characteristic strength of reinforcement in N/mm².
+    - b) Maximum reinforcement — The maximum area of tension reinforcement shall not exceed $0.04 \, bD$.

+- **26.5.1.2 Compression Reinforcement**
+  - : The maximum area of compression reinforcement shall not exceed $0.04 \, bD$.
+Compression reinforcement in beams shall be enclosed by stirrups for effective lateral restraint.
+The arrangement of stirrups shall be as specified in 26.5.3.2.

+- **26.5.1.3 Side Face Reinforcement**
+  - : Where the depth of the web in a beam exceeds 750 mm, side face reinforcement shall be provided along the two faces.
+The total area of such reinforcement shall be not less than 0.1 percent of the web area and shall be distributed equally on two faces at a spacing not exceeding 300 mm or web thickness whichever is less.

+- **26.5.1.4 Transverse Reinforcement in Beams for Shear and Torsion**
+  - : The transverse reinforcement in beams shall be taken around the outer-most tension and compression bars.
+In T-beams and I-beams, such reinforcement shall pass around longitudinal bars located close to the outer face of the flange.

+- **26.5.1.5 Maximum Spacing of Shear Reinforcement**
+  - : The maximum spacing of shear reinforcement measured along the axis of the member shall not exceed $0.75 \, d$ for vertical stirrups and $d$ for inclined stirrups at 45°, where $d$ is the effective depth of the section under consideration.
+In no case shall the spacing exceed 300 mm.

+- **26.5.1.6 Minimum Shear Reinforcement**
+  - : Minimum shear reinforcement in the form of stirrups shall be provided such that:
+    $$\frac{A_{w}}{bs_{v}} \geq \frac{0.4}{0.87 f_{y}}$$
+    where
+    - $A_{w}$ = total cross-sectional area of stirrup legs effective in shear,
+    - $s_{v}$ = stirrup spacing along the length of the member,
+    - $b$ = breadth of the beam or breadth of the web of flanged beam, and
+    - $f_{y}$ = characteristic strength of the stirrup reinforcement in N/mm² which shall not be taken greater than 415 N/mm².
+    - Where the maximum shear stress calculated is less than half the permissible value and in members of minor structural importance such as lintels, this provision need not be complied with.
 ---
 ### **Clause 31: Flat Slabs**